zchr/workshop2/README.md

 We've given you an HTML file that's adapted from one of Materialize's starter template.
 You'll build a nice custom navbar with the help of the template code provided.
 We also have a nicely formatted section in the middle for you for some additional customizable content.

 🚀 What do you need to add?
 Better title styles, images, and button effects!
-Plus, a modal **(OR SOMETHING ELSE IDK)**
+Plus, a modal and parallax.

 Also, while we go through the tutorial, you might find it helpful to have `http://materializecss.com/` open so you can check out cool features, classes, and effects yourself.
 There's plenty of cool stuff that we won't cover that will make YOUR website much cooler.